 Aside from the POSIX features covered by pjdfstest, JuiceFS also provides:

 - Close-to-open consistency.
-Once a file is written and closed, it is guaranteed to view the written data in the following open and read.
+Once a file is written and closed, it is guaranteed to view the written data in the following opens and reads from any client.
 Within the same mount point, all the written data can be read immediately.

-- Rename and all other metadata operations are atomic, which are guaranteed by Redis transaction.
+- Rename and all other metadata operations are atomic, which are guaranteed by supported metadada engine transaction.

 - Opened files remain accessible after unlink from same mount point.